saied89/boomerang/README.md

 final res = call.equeue();
 ```
 #### TypeConverters
 Type converters handle serialization and deserialization for _boomerang_.
-3 Type converters are provided as part of project.
+3 Type converters are provided as part of the project.

 ##### Default Type Converter
 A `DefaultTypeConverter` that uses _dart:convert_ and is part of the boomerang package itself.
 It simply converts request and response bodies to `Map<String, dynamic>`.